 You have a lovely wide range of rugs (and felt slippers) on your website.
 What rug designs are proving popular amongst your customers so far ?

 That`s really hard to tell.
 Last few years it turned out that maný people love the natural tones (grey, beige, brown) BUT there are also many customers choosing the very colourful & bright designs.
 Customers’ wishes are wonderfully surprising, diverse and difficult to predict.

-Do you have a particular favourite product or print from your range?
+Do you have a particular favourite design?

 Personal now – what outfits and shoes would you normally be found wearing?

 Jeans, shirts or polo shirts and sneakers, leather jacket or goretex protection.
 Since my hair is decreasing, I wear hats in the summer to protect myself from the sun’s rays and in the winter from the cold.